 2. Add in the kidney beans (drained and rinsed), refried beans, corn (drained), 4 tomatoes worth of the chopped Roma tomatoes (save the rest for garnish) and the marinara or tomato sauce.
 Mix well and stir in the taco seasoning.

-3. Add in half of the green onion (save the rest for garnish) and the 1 cup of the chicken broth.
+3. Add in half of the green onion (save the rest for garnish).
 See if the chili is a good consistency for you.
 Mix well.

 4. Make sure the steam release valve is in the ‘’Sealing’’ position.
 Press the ‘’Bean/Chili’’ button to begin cooking.
 Do not make any changes to the pressure.
 It will cook for 30 minutes.